Chimaerasuchus: Spinal column

 Three cervical and twelve dorsal vertebrae are preserved, although none are in good condition.
 Those that have reasonably-preserved centra show that these were amphicoelous, The neural spines are low, but the neural canals are quite large in all the cervical vertebrae.
-The axis vertebra is in poor condition, missing both neural spine and odontoid process, although its zygapophyses are well enough preserved that we can see the posterior one are higher than the anterior ones.
+The axis vertebra is in poor condition, missing both neural spine and odontoid process, although its zygapophyses are well enough preserved that it's visible that the posterior ones are higher than the anterior ones.
 There may have been a median crest along the spinal column, but this is uncertain.

 Osteoderms

 One osteoderm is preserved, and it is incomplete, but it is partially sculpted and has a small ventral peg.
 This may be a remnant of a more extensive flange such as in other crocodyliforms.
-We do not know how extensive the dermal armour was.
+It is unknown how extensive the dermal armour was.